segmetrics/url-shortener/README.md

 4. Choose a Username and Password for the URL Shortener.
 This will be required to log in later.
 Your password is hashed and stored securely on the server.

-5. Log in with the Username and Password that you just created. **Congratulations!
+5. Log in to the `/admin` page with the Username and Password that you just created. **Congratulations!
 You're done!**

 FAQ